Milan wins 2-0 at Benevento, remains unbeaten atop Serie A - WHIZ News

-AC Milan won 2-0 at Benevento despite playing most of the match with 10 men and moved back atop Serie A on Sunday.
+AC Milan warmed up for a midweek showdown with Juventus by beating Benevento 2-0 on Sunday despite playing most of the match with 10 men, to remain unbeaten atop Serie A.

 Rafael Leão all but secured the victory for Milan with a stunning strike shortly after halftime.
 A Franck Kessié penalty had given Milan an early lead before Rossoneri midfielder Sandro Tonali was sent off in the 34th minute for a dangerous tackle.